-By holding down the fire button, you can generate a shield that absorbs enemy bullets.
-Every three bullets you absorb then gets unleashed in a devastating attack.
-Your shield can also stop bigger shots and destroy smaller enemies, but it disappears upon doing so, requiring you to hold down the fire button again to regenerate it.
-(You cannot use the shield while using the rapid-fire button.)
+By holding down the fire button, the ship can generate a shield that absorbs enemy bullets.
+Every three bullets it absorbs then gets unleashed in a devastating attack.
+The shield can also stop bigger shots and destroy smaller enemies, but it disappears upon doing so, requiring the player to hold down the fire button again to regenerate it.
+(The shield cannot be used while using the rapid-fire button.)

-A large points bonus can be unlocked if you randomly shoot across certain parts of each stage's environments.
-Uncovering the letters P, R, I, N, C and E will net you a full bonus.
-You can also get "technical" bonus points for destroying certain mid-boss characters efficiently (most likely determined by length of time).
+A large points bonus can be unlocked if the ship randomly shoots across certain parts of each stage's environments.
+Uncovering the letters P, R, I, N, C and E will net a full bonus.
+The player can also get "technical" bonus points for destroying certain mid-boss characters efficiently (most likely determined by length of time).

-Star Prince also loops once, requiring that you play through the game's four stages once again to fully complete it.
+Star Prince also loops once, requiring that the player play through the game's four stages once again to fully complete it.
 The second loop features slightly increased difficulty, with some enemies shooting bullets where they didn't during the previous run-through.

 Rally King SP

 Rally King SP is a repackaged version of the original Rally King given away to winners of a GameFan competition.

 After winning last year's World Rally Tour Holland Mackray has entered once again.
 This time though, he has Larry T. Bird and Inokichi Cup Chicken Noodles on his side.